mossphp/moss-storage/docs/00_about.md

 ## Operations

-In fact, `Storage` is just a facade do simplify creation of `Query` (read, write and delete data from tables) or `Schema` (responsible for creating, altering and dropping tables) instances.
+In fact, `Storage` is just a proxy do simplify creation of `Query` (read, write and delete data from tables) or `Schema` (responsible for creating, altering and dropping tables) instances.

 If one of below methods is called, `Storage` will return `Schema` instance, configured for set operation and entity type: